raspberrypilearning/cd-advanced-scratch-sushi/en/step_1.md

 ### What you will make

-Did you know that having lots and lots of cows contributes to climate change?
-That's because cows produce methane, a greenhouse gas, and fart it out.
-In this game your mission is to catch as much of the methane as you can.
+Here is an example of the game you will build.
+Feel free to improve on my "art".

 <div class="scratch-preview">
-  <iframe allowtransparency="true" width="485" height="402" src="https://scratch.mit.edu/projects/embed/219285989/?autostart=false" frameborder="0"></iframe>
+  <iframe allowtransparency="true" width="485" height="402" src="https://scratch.mit.edu/projects/embed/223694539/?autostart=false" frameborder="0"></iframe>
 </div>

-Use the arrow keys to move Pico around.
-Make sure you don't crash into the helicopter!
+Use the arrow keys to move the cat around.
+Watch out for the dog!

 ### What you will learn